hansaskov1/fluent-state-machine/docs/Documentation.md

 ![Cd Player Diagram](Cd-Player-Diagram.png)

-For this example the initial value of the track is set to 0 and the initial state is set to stopped.
-A condition is set on the Play event for the stopped state which which will only change the state to playing if the track is above 0.
-The Forward and Backward event will add or subtract 1 from the track state
+For this example we set an initial value of the track to 0 and the initial state to stopped.
+The play event has an additional check that it will only change state if the lamda function provided is true.
+The function we provice will only be true if the track is above 0.
+The Forward and Backward event will add or subtract 1 from the track state each time they are called.

 ```Rust
 fn main() {